dashkite/rio/docs/reference.md

 Mixin that includes the following mixins: `phased`, `root`, `evented`

+This is the base mixin that includes the basics such as adding lifecycle hooks to add your own handlers to (see `phased`), adding an easy and compact way to attach listeners on events (see `evented`), and setting the gadgets `@root` property to either the DOM or the shadowDOM, should a shadowDOM be attached (see `root`).

 ### ragtime

 Mixin that includes the following mixins: `habanera`, `vdom`

+This includes all of what `habanera` offers and adds in Virtual DOM support via `vdom` and the diffHTML libray.

 ### swing

 Mixin that includes the following mixins: `ragtime`, `reactor`

+This includes all of what `habanera` and `ragtime` offer and adds in the `reactor` mixin, which adds getters and setters for the gadget's `@value` property that will hook in to `autorender` as well as a helpful `pipe` function that lets you pass in other gadgets and update their `@value` properties anytime the parent gadget's `@value` is set.

 ### bebop

 Mixin that includes the following mixins: `swing`, `autorender`

+This includes all other presets plus the `autorender` mixin, which will re-render the gadget anytime its `@value` property is set.